Adoration 4 Adventure’s collection of travelers’ scariest stories – “Close to death”.

 Don’t Trust the Mongolian Horse Meat

 My eyes opened slowly, the scene gently falling into focus.
 Where am I and what on earth is that music?
-Some barley-english rendition of Celine Dion’s “I Will Always Love You” was coming from beyond the headboard.
+Some barley-English rendition of Celine Dion’s “I Will Always Love You” was coming from beyond the headboard.
 I groaned and tried to roll over.
 Tubes.
 Needles.
 Monitors everywhere.
 So that wasn’t a dream?
 I mused.
 I glanced around the dark room, listening to the soft beep of the machines.
-I looked at the clock 2:30am.
-I didn’t have effort for much else, so I succumbed to the sounds of karaoke and passed out again.
+I looked at the clock 2:30 am.
+I didn’t have the effort for much else, so I succumbed to the sounds of karaoke and passed out again.

 “I’m going to lay down and get some rest, I’m not feeling well.
 Amy, would you mind taking my wallet and picking up some camel felt slippers for my brother while you guys are shopping?”

 “Sure thing.”
 She replied.
 Without thinking I handed her my travel “wallet” which consisted of a bag with handful of cash, my credit card and passport.

 “I’ll see you guys in a couple of hours.”
 Wrong.
 What ensued over the next several hours I can only describe as the most violent illness that has ever overcome me.
 I’ll spare you the details.
 But between vomit sessions and bathroom trips, I managed to get the attention of the hostel owner.

 “I think you’ve been poisoned!”
 She exclaimed.
 Rather quickly my situation deteriorated and I could no longer stand.
 Before long I couldn’t feel my face, arms, legs, or even open my eyes.
 Things were getting pretty dire.
 A Peacecorps worker phoned the hospital and the embassy.
 It turns out Mongolia has only two western hospitals in the entire country – and they needed to open one for me.